 The Run Down

 No matter the weather, it's worth venturing Chicago's Lakeview neighborhood and making several stops on Southport Avenue, a thoroughfare bustling with hip restaurants, popular stores, and theaters.
-In a choose-your-own-adventure-type outing, this guide starts with an Argentinean tapas restaurant featuring a wall of wine.
-You'll have your choice between a theater made for cinephiles looking to partake in the latest film festival, or a century-old live performance venue just a few doors down.
+This guide starts with an Argentinean tapas restaurant featuring a wall of wine.
+You'll then make your way to a theater made for cinephiles looking to partake in the latest film festival, or a century-old live performance venue just a few doors down.

 1. Bodega Sur